More than half of American taxpayers use a professional to prepare their taxes, according to the IRS.

 igorstevanovic / Shutterstock.com

-Finally, you want to pick a tax pro who isn’t going to be MIA in the event you get tagged for an audit.
+Finally, pick a tax pro who isn’t going to be MIA in the event you get tagged for an audit.
 Not all tax preparers can represent you in front of the IRS.
-Be sure to find out what, if any, services your preparer is willing and able to provide.
+Be sure to find out which services your preparer is willing and able to provide.

-Even if you don’t get audited, you don’t want a preparer who is going to file away their paperwork and hang the “gone fishing” sign after this year’s tax filing deadline, April 18.
+Even if you don’t get audited, you don’t want a preparer who is going to file away their paperwork and hang up a “gone fishing” sign after this year’s tax filing deadline, April 17.
 Make sure your preparer will be available to answer questions and provide guidance even after the deadline has come and gone.

 Regardless of whether you plan on DIY taxes or expect to hire a pro, stay with us at Money Talks News for more tips on how to maximize your refund and minimize the pain of tax time.